The 3 Types Of Dietary Supplements

 Cost - There is a belief that more expensive is better and better means more expensive.
 Neither of those are true; there is no relationship between cost and quality in the natural products industry.
 The consideration we must make around pricing is VALUE.
-This is why I stress to people in our CBD webinar and other articles, that we should be looking at cost per mg.
-Otherwise someone will have a fit about the $70 price tag, even though it has 5x the amount of the “more reasonably priced” CBD with the $40 price tag.
+This is why I stress to people that we should be looking at cost per mg.
+Otherwise, someone will have a fit about the $70 price tag, even though it has 5x the amount of the “more reasonably priced” CBD with the $40 price tag.
 Best-in-class supplements will be a lower total cost, as you are getting better products at better doses.

 What I’ve found for cost is that the costs are more reflective of the true cost of producing high quality stuff.
 Raw materials, testing, and compliance costs money.
 This is why the bottom feeders and worst of the mediocre middle have a competitive advantage.
 They’re not spending the money, but pricing their products higher than reasonable.

 Ethics and integrity - Best-in-class supplements not only are great products, but their businesses think about social issues.

 Almost all of our products fit into this category (and they better otherwise I’d be garbage at my job!).
 Here are a few more brands that we believe are the best of the best: